apache/linkis-website/docs/user-guide/datasource-manual.md

 #### 3.1.1 Created through the management console
 > You can only create configuration data sources, and test whether the data sources can be connected normally, and cannot directly query metadata

+Implement a JDBC generic module, and then choose any item mentioned in <a href="#16-installation-extra-data-drivers"> 1.6 Installation extra data drivers</a> on the web UI.
+Take MySQL as an example:

-Data Source Management > New Data Source > Select MySQL Type
+> Data Source Management > New Data Source > Select MySQL Type

 Enter relevant configuration information